moodle/devdocs/docs/apis/core/hooks/index.md

 :::caution

 Callbacks _are executed during system installation and all upgrades_, the callback methods must verify the plugin is in correct state.
-Often the easies way is to use function during_initial_install() or version string from the plugin configuration.
+Often the easiest way is to use function during_initial_install() or version string from the plugin configuration.

 :::